-The objectives of this research are to develop guidelines for selecting appropriate ramp design speeds, a summary review of the state of the practice, and recommended revisions for the AASHTO Green Book.
-The guidelines should facilitate the selection of an appropriate ramp design speedbased on a combination of contextual considerations and quantitative information.
-The guidelines should address the definition of ramp design speed, specifically the portion(s) of the ramp to which design speed should be applicable.
-The guidelines should also address the known safety and operational aspects of ramp design speed selection over a full range of interchange forms, ramp types, and area environments (rural vs. urban).
+The objectives of this research are to develop a guide to assist in the selection of appropriate ramp design speeds, a summary review of the state of the practice, and recommended revisions for the AASHTO Green Book.
+The guide should facilitate the selection of an appropriate ramp design speed based on a combination of contextual considerations and quantitative information and address the definition of ramp design speed, specifically the portion(s) of the ramp to which design speed should be applicable.
+Content covers the safety and operational aspects of ramp design speed selection over a full range of interchange forms, ramp types, and area environments (rural vs. urban).
 The geometric design dimensions resulting from the suggested ramp design speeds (such as minimum radius of curvature) must also consider driver expectations and behaviors over a range of traffic conditions and the functional classification of the two interchanging roadways.
-Development of the guidelines may include the examination of field data and site observations supplemented with safety modeling considerations and traffic operational simulations.
-Speed transitions within ramps should be reviewed for performance and design policy implications.